A Pilates reformer workout is one of the most popular workouts due to the increase in classes offered on this spring loaded machine.

 Use 1-2 full springs.

-LEG CIRCLES IN STRAPS: Keeping the pelvis very still and spine in neutral throughout as you circle your legs out to the sides then down together and pull them back up to the center.
+LEG CIRCLES IN STRAPS: Keeping your pelvis very still and spine in neutral throughout as you circle your legs out to the sides then down together and pull them back up to the center.

 Repeat the circles 6 times each direction.
 Be careful not to roll the pelvis side to side.